ben-wilson-github/bw_tools/docs/index.rst

 To get the tools installed, follow this guide :doc:`install`

+general guide to using the tools
+    as helpers to layout yourself
+    layout in small groups
+    little by little
+    fix uniform nodes as you go
 ref to using the tools
     with page for each tool
         pictures